 Keeping your juicer clean and sparkling is essential for maintaining the taste of your favorite juices.
-Here are some easy tips on how to make sure your juicer stays squeaky clean!
+Here are some easy tips on how to make sure this kitchen appliance stays squeaky clean!

 Ready to get started?
 Let’s jump right into the specifics on how to clean a juicer so you can start enjoying delicious and nutritious juices once again!
 We’ll show you exactly what needs to be done so you can proudly call yourself ‘Juicing Expert’.